amarula/dyndesign/README.rst

-Any function or method that may or may not exist at runtime (e.g., methods of merged classes) can be invoked from Context Manager ``safezone`` in order to suppress the possible exceptions raised if the function or method is missing.
+Any function or method that may or may not exist at runtime (e.g., methods of merged classes) can be invoked from Context Manager ``safezone`` in order to suppress the possible exceptions raised if the function or method is not found at runtime.
 Optionally, a fallback function/method can be also passed.
 If no function name(s) is passed as argument of ``safezone``, then each function in the safe zone's code is protected; if any function name(s) is passed, the protection is restricted to the functions having that/those name(s).
-For example, ``safezone`` can be used to safely call functions that may or may not be missing:
+For example, ``safezone`` can be used to safely call functions that may or may not exist at runtime:

 .. code:: python